-Do but grant that it is the nature of saving faith thus to resist and struggle with slavish fears of wrath and doubting of our own salvation, and you grant, in effect, that there is, and must be something of assurance of our salvation in saving faith, by which it resists doubtings, and you are, in effect, of the same judgement with me in the assertion, however strange my expressions seem to you.
-If this that I have said concerning our imperfection in assurance, as well as in other graces, were well considered, this ancient Protestant doctrine would be freed from much prejudice and gain more esteem among us.
+Do but grant that it is the Nature of saving Faith, thus to resist and struggle with slavish Fears of Wrath, and doubting of our own Salvation, and you grant in effect, that there is, and must be something of Assurance of our Salvation in Saving faith, whereby it resisteth Doubtings, and you are in effect of the same Judgment with me in the Assertion, however strange my Expressions seem to you.
+If this that I have said concerning our Imperfection in Assurance, as in other well considered. this well as Graces, were ancient Protestant Doctrine would be freed much from Prejudice, and gain more Esteem among us.